Works Victoria Park-Canning Level Crossing Removal

 Find out more about the services relocations works in the service relocation fact sheet

 There will be traffic management on the shared path at various locations along the rail corridor where required.
-For shared path deviations and pedestrian access maps, see the respective areas for details.
+For shared path detours and access maps, see the respective areas for details.

 Victoria Park Area